Vyral/base-template/_posts/2019-07-22-how-does-the-home-buying-process-unfold.md

 {% include youtube.html %}

 You’ve got your sights set on buying a new home, but where do you begin?
 Your first priority should be to get pre-approved with a mortgage professional.
 That way, you’ll know the extent of your purchasing power.
 Once you know how much house you can afford, bring this information to a real estate professional who will then show you homes that are within your means.
 From there, you can begin to narrow down your search and reach a decision.
+To learn more, watch this short video.
+If you have further questions or you’re looking to get the home buying process started soon, please feel free to reach out to me.
+I’d be happy to help\!